olell/badgemagic-firmware/README.md

 brew install cmake ninja
 ```

-Then install the riscv-none-elf-gcc-xpack.
-Download and extract the newest release for your platform from this link: https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/releases
+Then install the xpack-riscv-none-embed-gcc.
+Download and extract the newest release for your platform from this link: https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/releases/tag/v8.3.0-2.3/

-Then add the `bin/` folder to your $PATH variable
+Then add the `bin/` folder to your $PATH variable.

 ```
 # fish shell